awsdocs/amazon-ec2-user-guide/doc_source/ri-market-concepts-buying.md

 If you're launching an instance to take advantage of the billing benefit of a Reserved Instance, ensure that you specify the following information during launch:

 + Platform: You must choose an Amazon Machine Image \(AMI\) that matches the platform \(product description\) of your Reserved Instance\.
-For example, if you specified `Linux/UNIX`, you can launch an instance from an Amazon Linux AMI\.
+For example, if you specified `Linux/UNIX`, you can launch an instance from an Amazon Linux AMI or an Ubuntu AMI\.

 + Instance type: Specify the same instance type as your Reserved Instance; for example, `t2.large`\.